zhou-1/GameOnReactAndReactNative/README.md

 - Hide & Show function in ReactJS
 Built a function to hide and show title and image.
 This component is used to hide QR code if people have no interests in Game but only video.
 - HTTP client in ReactNative
-axios library is used to make HTTP Calls
+Used axios library to make HTTP Calls.
+- Simulate gravity function
+Built a simulate gravity function for bird.
+Initially we give a gravity to UFO, it will drop down because of gravity; every click will decrease the gravity temporarily which causes bird to fly up.
--
+- Automatic generate obstacle function
+Created a program that generate obstacles automatically.
+Obstacle's size and place are random which is determined by our program.

 ## Tech
 React
 ReactNative
+React-native-game-engine
+Axios
 JavaScript
-Axios
+matter-js